Chicago Police Chief Eddie Johnson fired after "series of ethical lapses," mayor says

 "Eddie Johnson intentionally lied to me several times even when I challenged him about the narrative that he shared with me," she later said.
 "He maintained that he was telling the truth.
 I now know definitively that he was not."

-Lightfoot's scathing statements come nearly a month after Johnson, 60, said he planned to retire as superintendent of the nation's second-largest municipal police force, a department where he began his career as a patrol officer in 1988.
+Lightfoot's scathing statements come nearly a month after Johnson, 60, said he planned to retire at the end of the year from the nation's second-largest municipal police force, a department where he began his career as a patrol officer in 1988.

-Chicago police said a driver had called 911 to report Johnson.
+Chicago police said a driver had called 911 to report Johnson slumped behind his steering wheel after midnight near his home.
 A breathalyzer test was not administered at the scene, but according to the Chicago Sun-Times, Lightfoot said Johnson had told her that he had "a couple of drinks with dinner" before the incident.

 "This job has taken its toll — taken a toll on my health, my family, my friends," Johnson said during a news conference announcing his retirement.
 "But my integrity has remained intact."